Irtysh (rocket)

-Irtysh (Иртыш), also named Soyuz-5 (Союз-5), formerly codenamed Fenix in Russian and Sunkar (Сұңқар) in Kazakh, is a planned Russian rocket that is being developed by JSC SRC Progress within the "Project Feniks" (Феникс).
+Irtysh (Иртыш), also named Soyuz-5 (Союз-5), formerly codenamed Fenix in Russian and Sunkar (Сұңқар) in Kazakh, is a planned Russian rocket that is being developed by RKTs Progress within the "Project Feniks" (Феникс).
 Initially it will replace the capability of Zenit-2 and Proton Medium, and in the future will serve as the base of a super heavy-lift launch vehicle rocket (Yenisei) to match the Energia/Buran capabilities.
-As of August 2023, Irtysh is expected to launch from the Baikonur Baiterek, the ex Zenit-2 launch site, in a partnership with the government of Kazakhstan, with a planned debut in 2024.
+As of August 2023, Irtysh is expected to launch from Site 45, the ex Zenit-2 launch site, at the Baikonur Cosmodrome in a partnership with the government of Kazakhstan, with a planned debut in December 2025.

 Project organization

 The current proposal is led by JSC SRC Progress, with support by Khrunichev and Makeyev, additionally, RSC Energia would handle the launch site, and supply the Blok DM-03, while Roscosmos would finance the development through the Project Fenicks under the 2016–2025 Russian space master plan.
 KazCosmos would also be a partner since the initial launch pad would be at Baikonur Cosmodrome Site 45 in Kazakhstan, within the framework of the Baiterek bi-national joint venture, and International Launch Services (ILS) would commercialize its services for the international market.

 The initial application of the launch vehicle would be to cover the under 5 tonne to GTO commercial launch segment.
 With the loss of the Zenit-3SLB due to Russian conflicts with Ukraine, both the decision not to develop Angara A3 and launch Angara A5 from Vostochny, the Baiterek project was without a launch vehicle.
 The 2016 announcement of the Proton Medium and Light meant that ILS could enter the medium GTO launch market, but since the Kazakh government desired to deprecate the use of highly toxic hypergolic propellants used by Proton, they would need a replacement.